morozovaolga/OCR2HTML/README.en.md

 Result: final_clean.txt and final_clean.html files with applied safe corrections.

-Setting up GigaChat API (experimental, may not work):
-⚠️ WARNING: Connecting to GigaChat API may require installing NUC (National Certification Center) certificates and additional setup.
-It is recommended to use Ollama instead of GigaChat.

-If you still want to try:
-1. Register at https://developers.sber.ru/ and get Client ID and Client Secret
-2. Install dependencies (if not already installed): pip install python-dotenv
-3. Install NUC certificates according to instructions at https://developers.sber.ru/docs/ru/gigachat/api/overview
-4. Create a .env file in the project root:
-   - Open .env and fill in your values:
-     GIGACHAT_CLIENT_ID=your_client_id
-     GIGACHAT_CLIENT_SECRET=your_client_secret
-     # Or use a ready-made Authorization Key:
-     GIGACHAT_AUTH_KEY=your_authorization_key_in_base64

-   Alternative: set environment variables in the system:
-   - Windows PowerShell:
-     $env:GIGACHAT_CLIENT_ID="your_client_id"
-     $env:GIGACHAT_CLIENT_SECRET="your_client_secret"
-   - Linux/macOS:
-     export GIGACHAT_CLIENT_ID="your_client_id"
-     export GIGACHAT_CLIENT_SECRET="your_client_secret"

 EPUB Generation (--epub-template):
 The program can automatically create EPUB files based on an EPUB template and processed text.